 The recipe also calls for a whole piece of chicken to be used, the chicken meat is then forked apart and added back.
 Of course, if you are not a fan of working with whole chickens, or perhaps don’t have a pan large enough, use chicken portions but make sure they add up to a similar weight of that of a whole chicken, about 1.5kg (3 pounds or so).

-I think that’s all that needs to be said about this recipe, time to get cookin’!
+I think that’s all that needs to be said about this recipe, shall we get cooking?

 Lin xx